logdna/terraform-provider-logdna/README.md

 **NOTE**: The way conventional commit types map to versions is slightly different than our other projects.
 See the list [here](https://github.com/caarlos0/svu#commit-messages-vs-what-they-do).

+## Go Compatibility

+This project follows the [support policy](https://golang.org/doc/devel/release.html#policy) of Go as its support policy.
+The two latest major releases of Go are supported by the project.

+Currently, that means Go **1.18** or later must be used when including this project as a dependency.